 Nigel has 35 years’ commercial business experience.
 He graduated in hospitality management in 1980 and enjoyed a long and successful career with Forte Plc.
 Nigel then completed an MBA and moved in to business services, holding executive positions in logistics & distribution, promotional merchandise and security services.
 Since 2002 Nigel has been Chief Executive of IT/software companies, utilising new technologies for service delivery and has significant knowledge in e-learning and data security.

 He led Ultrasis Plc for 8 years, a company providing Computer delivered Cognitive Behavioural Therapy (CCBT) for the treatment of mental health conditions and software programmes for physical health and wellbeing.
 These were used by the NHS as part of the IAPT programme and in organisations to support employee wellbeing.
 Nigel has maintained his interest in the field of mental and physical health and is looking forward to supporting GCS in its continued development.

 Nigel is a Chartered Director and Fellow of the Institute of Directors.

 Kath Rooksby – (Trustee)

-Following a 20-year career in the NHS in the area of patient and public engagement, complaints and quality and safety, Kath is now Director of Innovation for Active Gloucestershire.
-Kath has an MSc in Health and Social Care Leadership Management and PGCE which she completed at SGS College during her time as Lecturer in Health and Social Care.
+A 25 year career in the public and voluntary sector, Kath is currently part of NHS England/Improvement’s Nursing & Quality team in the South West.
+She leads on the General Practice Nursing 10 point plan that sets out primary care workforce priorities to retain, retrain and recruit primary care nurses in line with the GP Forward View and NHS 10 Year Plan deliverables.
+Kath’s career spans patient and public engagement, complaints and quality and safety project management.
+She has an MSc in Health and Social Care Leadership Management and PGCE which she completed at SGS College during her time as Lecturer in Health and Social Care.

 Nicola de Iongh (Trustee)